Pros and Cons of Living in Greece as an Expat

 Most expats living in Greece choose to reside in Athens.
 Athens is one of the oldest cities in the world, stretching all the way back to the Neolithic Age.
 It has a population of nearly four million and is located near the Bay of Phaleron on the Aegean Sea, the site of Athens’s port, Piraeus.

-Moreover, Athens account for over half the jobs in Greece, especially in handicrafts and industry, due to its proximity to the Piraeus bustling hub.
+Moreover, Athens accounts for over half the jobs in Greece, especially in handicrafts and industry, due to its proximity to the bustling hub.

 Finally, average salaries tend to be higher than anywhere else in Greece.
 Even though Athens was definitely affected by the economic crisis, it has been recovering at a steady rate, especially the real estate sector.

-So if you’re moving to Greece, Athens should be on the top of your consideration list.
+So if you’re moving to Greece, Athens should be at the top of your consideration list.

 Furthermore, Thessaloniki emerged as a major industrial center in the 1960s, with the opening of oil refineries, petrochemical plants, and steel mills.
 Additionally, it’s a major exporter of agricultural products, manganese, and chrome.

 Unfortunately, much of the city was destroyed by a horrific earthquake in 1978 and suffered a painful economic hit during the economic crisis.
-On a happier note, it has shown solid growth and investor confidence rose again in the past couple of years.
+On a happier note, it has shown solid growth, and investor confidence has risen again in the past couple of years.

-So if you prefer a slightly small city with a rich history and a strong industrial economy, then Thessaloniki might just be for you when moving to Greece.
+So, if you prefer a slightly smaller city with a rich history and a strong industrial economy, then Thessaloniki might just be for you when moving to Greece.

 Is it difficult to move to Greece?